shadow/shadow/docs/2-Simulation-Execution-and-Analysis.md

 Included with Shadow is a traffic generator plug-in that is capable of modeling generic behaviors represented using an action-dependency graph and the standard graphml xml format.
 More information about customizing behaviors is [also on the wiki]().

 Existing plug-ins for Shadow also include [shadow-plugin-tor](https://github.com/shadow/shadow-plugin-tor) for running Tor anonymity networks and [shadow-plugin-bitcoin](https://github.com/shadow/shadow-plugin-bitcoin) for running Bitcoin cryptocurrency networks.
-Other useful plug-ins exist in the [shadow-plugin-extras repository](https://github.com/shadow/shadow-plugin-extras), including an HTML-compliant web browser and server combo.
+Other useful plug-ins exist in the [shadow-plugin-extras repository](https://github.com/shadow/shadow-plugin-extras), including an HTML-supported web browser and server combo.

 To write your own plug-in, start by inspecting the [hello plug-in from the extras repository](https://github.com/shadow/shadow-plugin-extras/tree/master/hello): it contains a useful basic "hello world" example that illustrates how a program running outside of Shadow may also be run inside of Shadow.
 The example provides useful comments and a general structure that will be useful to understand when writing your own plug-ins.